rse-aunz/rse-aunz.github.io/_posts/2023-08-31-Minutes-of-SCM-28.md

 ## Getting new SC members
 - we need new steering committee members
-- we need an advisory panel, and we regular members
+- we need an advisory panel and regular members

 # New business: